mariyahendriksen/mariyahendriksen.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at [The IRLab](http://irlab.science.uva.nl) at the University of Amsterdam.
-I work on multimodal retrieval for e-commerce.
-I am supervised by [Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke/) and [Paul Groth](https://pgroth.com/).
+I am a Ph.D. student at [The IRLab](http://irlab.science.uva.nl) at the University of Amsterdam where I work on multimodal retrieval.
+I am supervised by [Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke/) and very fortunate to be mentored by [Andrew Yates](https://andrewyates.net/) and [Svitlana Vakulenko](https://svakulenk0.github.io).

 I hold a master's degree in Artificial Intelligence from KU Leuven, Belgium.
-During my Ph.D., I interned at Amazon Alexa with Svitlana Vakulenko and Emine Yilmaz.
+During my Ph.D., I interned at Amazon Alexa with Gabriella Kazai and Emine Yilmaz.
 During my master's, I interned at [LIIR at KU Leuven](https://liir.cs.kuleuven.be/) under supervision of [Artuur Leeuwenberg](https://scholar.google.com/citations?user=6LJOqYwAAAAJ&hl=nl) and [Marie-Francine Moens](https://people.cs.kuleuven.be/~sien.moens/).
 Apart from that, in summer 2018, I interned at ETH Zurch with [Gunnar Rätsch](https://scholar.google.com/citations?user=tQuQ1FwAAAAJ).
 Before my master's, I got a bachelor's degree in [Computational Linguistics](https://education.nsu.ru/linguistics/) at Novosibirsk State University (Novosibirsk, Russia).
 I was born in Ukraine and grew up in the Far North of Siberia, Russia.